ibm-cloud-docs/Cloudant/offerings/access_control.md

 to verify the request.
 We won't purge data that doesn't have PI in the `_id`.
 1. {{site.data.keyword.cloudant_short_notm}} triggers the purging action to permanently remove the requested data.

+On receipt of a formal request by the IBM DPO, {{site.data.keyword.cloudant_short_notm}}
+operations verifies the request; we won't purge data that doesn't have PI in the `_id`.
 This process is only to be used for emergency deletion requests (for example, *right to be forgotten*) and must not be relied upon long-term.
-If your application is intentionally using PI in document IDs, then it must be changed to use PI in document IDs.
-You cannot rely on regular purging by the {{site.data.keyword.cloudant_short_notm}} operations team to avoid this. {{site.data.keyword.cloudant_short_notm}} therefore rejects the following purge requests:
+If your application is intentionally using PI in document IDs, then it must be changed to either pseudonymise that PI, or not use PI in document IDs.
+You cannot rely on regular purging by the {{site.data.keyword.cloudant_short_notm}} operations team to avoid this.
+{{site.data.keyword.cloudant_short_notm}} therefore rejects the following purge requests:

 1. The request is for regular purging, for example, *every 30 days*.
 1. The request is for over 100 documents.